-All rotations are four weeks in length with the exception of drug information which is two-three weeks and longitudinal rotations are a minimum of 6 months.
+All rotations are four weeks in length with the exception longitudinal experiences.

 - Internal Medicine

 - Critical Care or Neonatology

 - Infectious Disease

 - Pharmacy Practice

 - Longitudinal Ambulatory Care (Primary Care, Chronic Care)

 - Longitudinal Research